jonehuan98/Fake-news-and-super-spreader-detection-on-social-media/README.md

 ### Instructions
 Download the "Classification" folder, and ensure that the two datasets are present on your local machine.
 For all classification files: "BERT Classification.ipynb" for BERT model, "LSTM RNN Classification.ipynb" for LSTM model, and "Machine Learning Classification.ipynb" for machine learning models.
-Run the code with the appropriate dataset filename selection:
+Run the code with the appropriate dataset filename selection (when defining the df in the pd.read_csv("Insert desired dataset filename here"):
 For fake news vs real news classification: "fake news dataset.csv"
 For normal news vs Covid-19 news classification: "news categorisation dataset.csv"